 Voltage Regulator Circuit:

 A simple Voltage Regulator Circuit, taken from LM317’s datasheet, is shown in the figure above.
 Here the output voltage is decided by the resistor values R1 and R2, in our case the resistor R2 is used as a variable resistor to control the output voltage.
 The formulae to calculate the output voltage is Vout = 1.25 (1+R2/R1).
 Using this formulae, the value of resistance 1K (R8) and 10K – pot (RV2) is selected.
+You can also use this LM317 calculator to calculate the value of R2.

 Current Limiter Circuit: